Sheila Reid: 1960s

-On 7 June 1967, she appeared in BBC's television film adaptation of 1907 French stage play A Flea in Her Ear written by Georges Feydeau as Antoinette Plucheux.
+She took on the role of Antoinette Plucheux in the BBC's television film adaptation of the 1907 French stage play A Flea in Her Ear.

-On 8 October 1967, she appeared in BBC Two's drama anthology series Theatre 625 as Mavis in the episode 'The Lost Years of Brian Hooper'.

 1970s

-On 12 July 1970, she appeared in ITV drama anthology series ITV Sunday Night Theatre as Maria in the episode 'Twelfth Night'.
+in 1970, she appeared as Maria in the episode 'Twelfth Night' of ITV drama anthology series ITV Sunday Night Theatre.

-On 14 July 1971, The Touch directed by Ingmar Bergman was released in the US, starring Reid as Sara Kovac.
-The film received mixed to negative reviews from film critics and was a box office flop.

-On 29 September 1971, she appeared in BBC One's drama series Owen, M.D. as Mrs. Shackles in the episode 'The Whole Hog, Part 1'.
-She returned to the role as Mrs. Shackles once more in the episode 'The Whole Hog, Part 2' which aired on 30 September 1971.
-In 1973, Reid returned to the series for three more episodes, this time as a different character, Mabel Simpson, in the episodes 'Water Under the Bridge' (22 April 1973), 'The Love Game' (3 June 1973) and 'Father of the Man' (6 May 1973).
+On 14 July 1971, she starred in the Ingmar Bergman directed film The Touch.
+On 29 September 1971, she appeared in BBC One's drama series Owen, M.D. as Mrs. Shackles in the episode "The Whole Hog, Part 1".
+She returned to the role as Mrs. Shackles once more in the episode "The Whole Hog, Part 2" which aired on 30 September 1971.
+In 1973, Reid returned to the series for three more episodes, this time as a different character, Mabel Simpson, in the episodes "Water Under the Bridge" (22 April 1973), "The Love Game" (3 June 1973) and "Father of the Man" (6 May 1973).

-On 3 April 1972, she appeared in BBC Two's drama anthology series Thirty-Minute Theatre as Mrs. Berry in the episode 'And for My Next Trick'.

-On 2 March 1973, she appeared in ITV drama series Justice as Madge in the episode 'The Whole Truth?'.

-On 22 May 1975, she appeared in BBC One's drama anthology series Play for Today as Vanessa Bagley in the episode 'Brassneck'.

-On 29 December 1975, she appeared in BBC One's drama series Play of the Month as Lottie Grady in the episode 'When We Are Married'.
+In 1972, she appeared in BBC Two's drama anthology series Thirty-Minute Theatre as Mrs. Berry in the episode "And for My Next Trick".
+On 2 March 1973, she appeared in ITV drama series Justice as Madge in the episode "The Whole Truth?".
+On 22 May 1975, she appeared in BBC One's drama anthology series Play for Today as Vanessa Bagley in the episode "Brassneck".
+On 29 December 1975, she appeared in BBC One's drama series Play of the Month as Lottie Grady in the episode "When We Are Married".

-On 9 November 1976, she appeared in Australian miniseries The Emigrants as May Parker in the episode Chances for the Children.
-She returned to the role of May Parker twice more in the episode 'Endeavour' which aired on 16 November 1976 and '13,000 Miles Away' which aired on 23 November 1976.
-The show was broadcast on BBC One in the UK.
+In 1976, she appeared in Australian miniseries The Emigrants as May Parker in the episode "Chances for the Children".
+She returned to the role of May Parker twice more in the episode "Endeavour" which aired on 16 November 1976 and "13,000 Miles Away" which aired on 23 November 1976.

-On 7 April 1978, she appeared in BBC One's comedy drama series All Creatures Great and Small as Mrs. Donovan in the episode 'Practice Makes Perfect'.
-She returned to the role of Mrs. Donovan once more in the episode 'Spring Fever' (29 September 1990).
+In 1978, she appeared in BBC One's comedy drama series All Creatures Great and Small as Mrs. Donovan in the episode "Practice Makes Perfect".
+She returned to the role of Mrs. Donovan once more in the episode 'Spring Fever' (1990).

-On 22 October 1978, she appeared in ITV drama series Lillie as Queen Victoria in the episode 'Bertie'.

-On 14 December 1978, she appeared in ITV police drama The Sweeney as Doreen Haskins in the episode 'Victims'.
+On 22 October 1978, she appeared in the ITV drama series Lillie as Queen Victoria in the episode "Bertie".
+On 14 December 1978, she appeared in the ITV police drama The Sweeney as Doreen Haskins in the episode "Victims".